-Air assault can be done from fixed-wing aircraft and rotorcraft.
-However, fast-roping is a technique that can only be done by rotorcraft.
+Air assault can be conducted using both fixed-wing aircraft and rotorcraft.
+However, fast-roping is a technique that can only be executed by rotorcraft.
 This has several implications:

-- Fixed-wing aircraft can carry more troops and equipment, enabling a more prominent and stronger force to be inserted in one pass.
+- Fixed-wing aircraft can carry more troops and equipment, resulting in a larger and stronger force inserted in one pass.

-- Para drops can be done from a much higher altitude and speed, protecting both the aircraft and the troops.
+- Parachute drops can be performed from a higher altitude and speed, protecting both the aircraft and troops.

-The technique of fast-roping was first developed by the British military in partnership with UK rope manufacturer Marlow Ropes and it was first used in combat during the Falklands War.
-The original rope was thick nylon that could be used akin to a firepole.
-That is different from the special ropes used today because they are braided (plaited), which results in a pattern on the outer circumference that is not smooth and so is easier to grip.
-With an old rope, each person would hold the rope for the next person; however, this has been phased out.
+The technique of fast-roping was first developed by the British military in partnership with UK rope manufacturer Marlow Ropes and was first used in combat during the Falklands War.
+The original rope was made of thick nylon and was used similarly to a firepole.
+However, the ropes used today have been updated; they are braided, resulting in a textured outer circumference, which is easier to grip.
+In the past, each person would hold the rope for the next person, but this practice has been phased out.

-Although more dangerous, a fast rope is much quicker and easier than abseiling (rappelling), particularly if the person is carrying a heavy load because the rope is not attached to them with a descender.
-The user holds onto the rope with his gloved hands and feet and slides down it without any security.
+While it poses more risks, fast-roping is faster and more straightforward than traditional rappelling, especially when the person is carrying a heavy load as the rope is not attached to them with a descender.
+The user holds onto the rope with gloves and uses their hands and feet to slide down without additional safety measures.

-Several people can slide down the same rope simultaneously, provided that there is a security gap of approximately 3 meters (9.8 ft) between them so that each one has time to get out of the way when they reach the ground safely.
+Multiple individuals can slide down the same rope simultaneously, provided a gap of approximately 3 meters (9.8 ft) between them to allow enough time for each person to reach the ground safely.
 It is essential to use gloves to prevent friction burns during the descent.

 Special Operations Forces

 Fast-roping is a suitable technique when the landing zone is too irregular for a safe helicopter landing.
-As the rotor wash of a helo is 1.5 times the length of the blade.
-So hovering over a building may cause an uneven distribution of lift, which I believe happened during the Operation Neptune Spear (raid to capture/kill Bin Laden), causing a helo to lose control momentarily.
+As the rotor wash of a helicopter is 1.5 times the length of the blade, hovering close to a building can cause an uneven distribution of lift, which may have contributed to the control malfunction during Operation Neptune Spear (the raid to capture/kill Osama bin Laden).

-Rappelling is best used with troops who don’t have the level of expertise that SOF, who typically fast ropes, does.
+Rappelling is better suited for troops who do not have the same level of expertise as Special Operations Forces (SOF), who typically use fast-roping.